behnamazimi/bhnmzm.com/src/contents/pages/about.md

 ---
 title: About Me
-description: Read more about me and my experiences
+description: Long story, made it short :)
 ---

-## Just Now
+You might already know me or maybe tapping a link led you here, it does not matter.
+The only important thing for online-me right now is that you are here.
+I’m Behnam and I’m glad to have you here.

-I'm Behnam, an experienced web developer with focused on front-end and took part in many projects as a full-stack developer.
-Self-learning capabilities with a bachelor's degree in Software Engineering.
-Skilled in many coding and designing tools like Git, VSC, Material UI, Jira, Test Cases, Adobe Photoshop, Adobe Illustrator, Adobe XD and many others.
+I have spent a big part of my life behind a screen to probe, investigate and learn new things, and I even gained many of my hobbies from these screens but I don’t like video games.
+I’m also not good at any sport but I won't leave my friends alone.
+I like watching movies, I love reading and I hate ignorance of any kind.
+IMHO, geographical borders are meaningless and what matters is humanity and any kind of patriotism and nationalism will cause failure in the long run.

-## Earlier
+In my carrier, I chose to gravitate and focus more on front-end engineering but took part in many projects with different titles and responsibilities.
+At the moment I call myself a javascript developer who can write simple scripts with GoLang and Python.

-I'm 28 years old and married.
-I have always loved coding since I was 11, and this was the cause to study Software Engineering.
+I'm 30 now and I have loved coding since I was 11, I believe this love led me to study software engineering.
 I graduated in 2015 with a bachelor's degree.

-After working in few companies I decided to establish my own company with my love Haniyeh, and we named it Karadev.
-Two years passed end everything was fine until things went wrong in the country, so we decided to close the company and to migrate.
+In August 2018, married Hani ❤️

-In August 2019 we immigrated to Istanbul, Turkey and currently I'm working in a design company as a front-end developer.
+In August 2019, immigrated to Istanbul, Turkey.

-## What next?
+In April 2022, immigrated to Amsterdam, the Netherlands.

-Nobody can predict what will happen in the future but I try my best to make it the best.
+Do not hesitate to contact me, would gladly respond to you.

 *Wish you well :)*